All ingredients are individually packaged, but our central facility

 Cover, and reduce heat to medium-low.
 Cook until tender, 14-16 minutes.

 While quinoa cooks, prepare ingredients.

 Halve avocado and remove pit by carefully tapping pit with the blade of your knife so it sticks.
 Gently twist knife to release pit.
 Scoop out the flesh with a spoon.
 Thinly slice.

 Stem poblano pepper, seed, halve lengthwise, and slice into ½” strips.
+Poblano peppers can vary in spice level; most are mild, but a few can be quite hot.
 Wash hands and cutting board after prepping.